-Researchers from international nongovernmental organizations (NGOs) such as Amnesty International and Human Rights Watch and international unions such as the Building and Wood Workers' International and the International Trade Union Confederation continued to visit and report on the country without interference from authorities.
+Researchers from international nongovernmental organizations (NGOs) such as Amnesty International and HRW, and international unions such as the Building and Wood Workers' International and the International Trade Union Confederation, continued to visit and report on the country without interference from authorities.
 The government was often responsive to requests for meetings and jointly participated in public events hosted by human rights groups, including on sensitive topics such as labor rights.

-Several quasi-governmental organizations were under a single entity, the Qatar Foundation, led by Sheikha Hind Al Thani, the sister of the amir.
+Several quasi-governmental organizations were under a single entity, the Qatar Foundation, led by Sheikha Hind Al Thani, the sister of the emir.
 These organizations cooperated with the government, rarely criticized it, and did not engage in political activity.
 Some international NGOs had offices in the country and focused on labor rights with the permission of the government.

-Government Human Rights Bodies: Under a mandate from the cabinet, the Human Rights Department at the Ministry of Interior and the Human Rights Department at the Ministry of Foreign Affairs are to observe, report, and handle human rights matters.
+Government Human Rights Bodies: Under a mandate from the cabinet, the Human Rights Department at the Ministry of Interior and the Human Rights Department at the Ministry of Foreign Affairs are responsible for observing, reporting on, and providing training on human rights matters.
 The cabinet mandates the NHRC, whose members by law have immunity and operate as an independent body, to issue an annual report on human rights conditions in the country.
-The 2021 NHRC report provided a list of recommendations including amending the Penal Code's articles on freedom of expressions, improving prison conditions, and signing the International Convention for the Protection of All Persons from Enforced Disappearance.
-The NHRC typically handled petitions by liaising with government institutions to ensure timely resolution of disputes.
+The 2021 NHRC report provided a list of 20 recommendations on developing civil and political rights, including amending the penal code's articles on freedom of expression, improving prison conditions, and signing the

+International Convention for the Protection of All Persons from Enforced Disappearance.
+As of year's end, none of these recommendations had been enacted by the government.
+The NHRC liaised with relevant government institutions on petitions submitted by citizens.